raspberrypilearning/blender-marble/en/step_3.md

 --- task ---

-Adjust the Vector settings in the Musgrave and Noise textures until you are happy with the look of your marble:
+Adjust the 'Vector' settings in the **Musgrave Texture** and **Noise texture** until you are happy with the look of your marble:

 ![The vector settings on the 'Texture' box are highlighted.](images/vector-settings.png)

-**Tip**: You can drag your mouse from left to right on each value to slide the values and select smaller or larger numbers:
+**Tip**: To change the setting values, hold the left-mouse button down and drag your mouse to the left or right:

 ![The mouse is used to drag the vector settings from left to right and increase or decrease the value.](images/drag.gif)